Skip to main contentSkip to navigation

 Common Misconceptions About DS920+ Data Recovery

-High-priced national competitors treat the DS920+ as a generic four-bay NAS.
-Their pages list the model alongside fifty others, then pivot to cleanroom marketing and fabricated success rates.
-Not one of them explains the NVMe cache failure physics, the SMR timeout mechanism, or the mdadm plus LVM plus Btrfs stack that actually holds your data.
+The DS920+ is often treated as a generic four-bay NAS.
+The failure modes that actually crash it are specific to its architecture: the NVMe cache failure physics, the SMR timeout mechanism, and the mdadm plus LVM plus Btrfs stack that holds your data.
+Each one drives a different recovery path.

 SHR is not a black box

 Your DS920+ runs standard Linux mdadm software RAID with an LVM layer on top and Btrfs or ext4 as the filesystem.
 SHR is a management convenience, not a proprietary hardware format.
-Any recovery lab claiming they need special Synology hardware to read your array is either uninformed or selling fear.
+Any claim that special Synology hardware is required to read your array is incorrect.
 We assemble SHR arrays on a Linux workstation with mdadm --assemble --readonly and read the data directly.

 NVMe cache failures are recoverable